abusyd1/Git-Commands/README.md

 Sometimes you need to configure username and email – this is great for when you’re working on a team project in the same repository and want to distinguish between who is making the commits and the changes.
 You would use the following commands:

+To set a username
 > git config --global user.name “YOUR_NAME”

+To set an email
 > git config --global user.email "YOUR_EMAIL"

 ## Making branches and changing branches